2022 A Class Europeans

 The Class remains strong and since 2018 now has two stand-alone classes , the ‘Classic’ A Class and ‘Open’ A Class .

 This is the result of the Class listening to its sailors worldwide , many of whom expressed a desire to remain non-foiling.

-The Classic A Class will be straight or curved foils, with each sailor signing a code that their boat will have at least one hull in the water in the course of normal sailing.
+The Classic A Class is straight or curved foils, and sailied with at least one hull in the water in the course of normal sailing.